It has been a privilege to serve as the Member of Parliament for Windsor since 2005.

 Windsor ConstituencyThe Windsor constituency is made up of 53 towns, villages and hamlets, lying within the Royal Borough of Windsor and Maidenhead, Bracknell Forest Council, and Slough Borough Council.

-At the centre of the constituency is the historic town of Windsor, famous for its castle where the Queen spends most of her private weekends.
+At the centre of the constituency is the historic town of Windsor, famous for its castle where the Queen used to spend most of her private weekends.
 Cobbled market streets wind their way along the banks of the Thames towards Eton College, one of Britain's oldest institutions, and The Savill Garden, one of the country's finest ornamental gardens.

 Historic WindsorWindsor and the surrounding areas have a rich history.